 Day hiking The Enchantments trail.
 Wow!
 Where do we begin?
 Well, the 18.6 mile through hike from Stuart / Colchuck Lake trailhead to Snow Lakes trailhead is amazing, challenging, rewarding and exhausting.
-We’re going to share our best advice, top tips, honest opinion and a complete step by step walkthrough of The Enchantments to help you prepare for your hike.
+We’re going to share our best advice, top tips, honest opinion and a complete step by step walkthrough of day hiking The Enchantments to help you prepare for your hike.

-Taking on the mammoth day hike – or through hike as it is also known – of The Enchantments Trail is no joke.
+Taking on the mammoth day hike – or thru hike as it is also known – of The Enchantments Trail is no joke.
 You will need to start in the early hours of the morning, organize transport for each trailhead, climb 4,549 ft of steep elevation gain and then descend 6,688 ft over 18.6 miles.

 Once you’ve summited Aasgard Pass, the Core Enchantments are a spectacularly beautiful prize.
 Deep blue lakes shimmer under sunlight and glowing golden larches illuminate the rocky landscape if you time it right.
 The descent is seemingly never-ending, painful and a real mind over matter challenge to conquer.